Get

 Film Length 1 hr 35 min

-Want a flick that the tiny humans in your life will adore?
-Then, you need to introduce them to Cybermutt!
-This film stars a Golden Retriever named Rex, who ends up saving a genius scientist’s life.
+Your kids will love Cybermutt!
+This film stars a Golden Retriever named Rex, who saves a genius scientist’s life.
 However, Rex is badly injured while doing so.
 To thank the pup, the scientist turns Rex into a bionic dog (with superpowers!).
-Now Rex can run 70 mph, see in infrared, and has super strength.
+Then, Rex can run 70 mph, see in infrared, and has super strength.
 Is it silly?
 Yes.
 Is it fun?
 Also, yes!

 14. The Trial of Old Drum